DoubleARon96/project-4-gamer-group/README.md

 ## Introduction
 Welcome
-thank you for looking throught the ReadMe. the Game together project is a personal one to help fill a need i felt that was needed. this project is a basic and simple idea, like the project its self the layout and logic is simple to run on this project, the plan is to make a platform that can bring adults and young adults together by making gaming in groups more of an easy task.
+thank you for looking thought the ReadMe. the Game together project is a personal one to help fill a need i felt that was needed. this project is a basic and simple idea, like the project its self the layout and logic is simple to run on this project, the plan is to make a platform that can bring adults and young adults together by making gaming in groups more of an easy task.